Provide fora for discussion on the use of e-resources and IT infrastructure by Library & Information Services of HEAnet member institutions.

 Minimum representation shall be HEAnet (1), CONUL Institutions (3), IoTI Institutions (3).

-The Committee will elect a Chairperson, Secretary and Treasurer, these Officers will serve for a term of two years, with re-election for a maximum of one more term.
+The Committee will elect a Chairperson, Secretary, Treasurer and Communications Officer, these Officers will serve for a term of two years, with re-election for a maximum of one more term.
 In the event of the chair stepping down, a new chair will be appointed from the committee by the committee

 Each institution shall have only 1 member representing its interests.